Stannieman/HomeCloud/Host/Host OS setup.md

 `git clone https://www.github.com/Stannieman/HomeCloud`

 ## Setting up Docker
-The *Docker* containers for components that require network access connect to a network called *nat*.
-This network must be created:\
-`sudo docker network create nat`

 Also create the */docker* directory and add the dummy *docker-compose.yml* file to it:\
 `sudo mkdir /docker`\
 `sudo cp HomeCloud/Host/docker-compose.yml /docker/`